Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 1.5.1 Organization administering the document

-This CP is drafted, revised, approved, published and maintained by Actalis S.p.A.
+This CPS is drafted, revised, approved, published and maintained by Actalis S.p.A.

 ### 1.5.2 Contact person